Jack Nicholson: Relationships and children

 In his private life, Nicholson is notorious for his inability to "settle down"; he has fathered six children by five women but married only once.
 Nicholson's marriage was to The Terror co-star Sandra Knight from 1962 to 1968, though they separated in 1966.
-The couple had one daughter, Jennifer (born September 13, 1963).
+The couple had one daughter, Jennifer (b.
+September 13, 1963).

-Five Easy Pieces co-star Susan Anspach contended that her son Caleb (born September 26, 1970), whose legal father is Mark Goddard, was actually Nicholson's biological son.
-In 1984, Nicholson said he was not convinced of this, but in 1996, Caleb said that Nicholson had acknowledged him as his son.
-Between 1988 and 1994, Nicholson provided financial assistance to put Caleb through college.
-Around 1998, Nicholson publicly acknowledged Caleb as his son and said that they got along "beautifully now".
-Anspach's New York Times obituary referred to Caleb as "her son, whose father is Jack Nicholson."
+Five Easy Pieces co-star Susan Anspach contended that her son Caleb (b.
+September 26, 1970), whose legal father was Mark Goddard, was actually Nicholson's biological son.
+In 1984, Nicholson said he was not convinced of this, but in 1996, Caleb said that Nicholson had recognized him as his son in private.
+By 1998, Nicholson publicly acknowledged Caleb as his son and said that they got along "beautifully now".

 In 1971 and 1972, Nicholson was in a relationship with singer Michelle Phillips, the ex-wife of his best friend Dennis Hopper, during which time she suffered a miscarriage.
-Nicholson's longest relationship was 17 years with actress Anjelica Huston, from 1973 until 1990.
-Their on-again, off-again romance included several periods of overlap with other women, including former Bond girl Jill St. John and Danish model Winnie Hollman, with whom Nicholson supposedly fathered a daughter, Honey (born January 26, 1982), though Nicholson has never publicly acknowledged the child.
+Nicholson's longest relationship was with actress Anjelica Huston, from 1973 until 1990.
+Their on-again, off-again romance included several periods of overlap with other women, notably former Bond girl Jill St. John and Danish model Winnie Hollman, with whom Nicholson had a daughter, Honey Hollman (born January 26, 1982).
+In 1999, it was discovered that Honey's biological father is producer Lou Adler.
+Despite this, Honey later stated she has a “normal father-daughter relationship” with Nicholson.

-The relationship with Huston ended when Nicholson had an affair and fathered a child with actress/waitress Rebecca Broussard.
-They had two children: Lorraine (born April 16, 1990) and Raymond (born February 20, 1992).
-Nicholson and Broussard split up in 1994; that same year, Nicholson supposedly had a daughter, Tessa (born August 15, 1994), with waitress Jeannine Gourin.
-Nicholson has never publicly acknowledged his paternity.
+The relationship with Huston ended amid actress Rebecca Broussard's first pregnancy by Nicholson.
+He and Broussard had two children, Lorraine (b.
+April 16, 1990) and Raymond (b.
+February 20, 1992).
+The pair split up in 1994.
+That same year, Nicholson reportedly had a daughter, Tessa (b.
+August 15, 1994), with waitress Jeannine Gourin.
+Nicholson has never publicly acknowledged Tessa as his child.

 Beginning in the late 1990s, Nicholson was involved with actress Lara Flynn Boyle.
 The two initially broke up in 2000, later reuniting before splitting permanently in 2004, after which Nicholson was linked to English supermodel Kate Moss.
 In 2006, Nicholson dated actress Paz de la Huerta.

 Nicholson has said that children "give your life a resonance that it can't have without them ...
 As a father, I'm there all the time.
 I give unconditional love".
 He has also lamented that he "didn't see enough of my eldest daughter because I was trying to make a career".